Superconvergence of differential structure for finite element methods on perturbed surface meshes: Superconvergent gradient recovery on deviated surfaces

-Here $\bar{G}_h$ is realized using the linear interpolation of the recovered gradients of $s_i$ at the every vertices of $\tau_{h,j}$ transformed under the local coordinates on $\tau_{h,j}$.
-The second term on the right-hand side of \eqref{eq:prop1} can be estimated from Lemma \ref{lem:surface_closeness} and the boundedness result of the planar recovery operator $ \bar{G}_h$ \cite[Theorem 3.2]{NagaZhang2004}:
+Here $\bar{G}_h$ is realized using planar gradient recovery schemes componentwisely to $\f r_{\tau_{h,j}}$ (e.g., polynomial preserving or patch recovery methods) based on the local coordinates on $\tau_{h,j}$.
+The second term on the right-hand side of \eqref{eq:prop1} can be estimated from Proposition \ref{prop:aux2} and the boundedness result of the planar recovery operator $ \bar{G}_h$ \cite[Theorem 3.2]{NagaZhang2004}: